-The English Language course is assessed through two examination papers in which pupils analyse and evaluate fiction and non-fiction texts besides producing their own creative and argumentative or informative writing.
-This course also includes a Speaking and Listening element which is assessed in the classroom.
+The English Language course is assessed through an examination paper in which pupils analyse and evaluate an unseen and a prepared non-fiction text besides producing their own argumentative or informative writing.
+A piece of creative writing and an essay comparing two poems are submitted as coursework.

 The coursework portfolio involves three texts chosen by the teacher and linked thematically.
 In Task 1 of the coursework, the pupil will write about 1000 words on a close reading of an extract or poem, while Task 2 consists of a comparative study of the other two texts.

-Exam 1 - “Drama and Poetry pre-1900” The texts currently available for study for the “Drama and Poetry pre- 1900”exam are as follows:
+The texts currently available for study for the ‘Drama and Poetry pre- 1900’exam are as follows:

-Exam Two - “Comparative and Contextual study” The topics for the “Comparative and Contextual study” exam are currently as follows:
+The topics for the ‘Comparative and Contextual study’ exam are currently as follows:

 American Literature 1880–1940; The Gothic; Dystopia; Women in Literature; The Immigrant Experience